 Microminerals are also called trace minerals.
 These minerals are needed in the body but require only smaller quantity intake.
 Generally, our bodies will need only a few milligrams or micrograms of a trace mineral per day.
 Some of the minerals under this group are:

-- Calcium deficiency results in arthritis, brittle nails, cramps, osteoporosis
+- Calcium deficiency results in arthritis, brittle nails, cramps, and osteoporosis.

-- Selenium deficiency symptoms include cataracts, age spots, liver cirrhosis, lower immune function
+- Selenium deficiency symptoms include cataracts, age spots, liver cirrhosis, and lower immune function.

-- Chromium deficiency results in weight loss, fatigue, impaired glucose tolerance
+- Chromium deficiency results in weight loss, fatigue, and impaired glucose tolerance.

-- Vanadium deficiency symptoms are kidney stones, cardiovascular disease, weight gain, hypoglycemia
+- Vanadium deficiency symptoms are kidney stones, cardiovascular disease, weight gain, and hypoglycemia.

-- Molybdenum deficiency symptoms are gout, weight gain, gum disease, anemia, acne
+- Molybdenum deficiency symptoms are gout, weight gain, gum disease, anemia, and acne.

 Health Problems of Mineral Deficiency

-Often, we tend to overlook our body’s need for sufficient mineral supply, leading to mineral deficiency, thus making the body unable to function properly.
+Often, we tend to overlook our body’s need for sufficient mineral supply, leading to mineral deficiency and the body becoming unable to function properly.
 Mineral deficiency can lead to different health problems:

 - Irregular heartbeat